Lucius Septimius

 Lucius Septimius was a Roman soldier and mercenary who is principally remembered as one of the assassins of the triumvir Pompey the Great.
-At the time of the assassination (48 BC) Septimius was serving the Ptolemies of Egypt as a mercenary.
+At the time of the assassination in 48 BC, Septimius was serving the Ptolemies of Egypt as a mercenary.
 He was dispatched with orders to murder Pompey by Ptolemy XIII's advisors who wanted to win the favour of Julius Caesar for their king.

 Life

 Septimius had served under Pompey in his eastern campaign in the 60s BC, and he was in the army with which Aulus Gabinius restored Cleopatra's father Ptolemy XII Auletes to the throne in 55 BC.
 He had stayed in Egypt as part of a mercenary garrison, known as the Gabiniani, to support the king.
 In Commentarii de Bello Civili, Caesar refers to him as a "military tribune".

 Septimius was a leading figure among the Gabiniani.
-When Pompey fled to Egypt in 48 BC following his defeat by Julius Caesar at the Battle of Pharsalia, he hoped to gain their support along with that of the new Egyptian king Ptolemy XIII, having been friends with Egypt's prior king, Ptolemy XII Auletes; however the advisers of the child successor believed they could win Caesar's favor by killing his foe.
+When Pompey fled to Egypt in 48 BC following his defeat by Julius Caesar at the Battle of Pharsalus, Pompey hoped to gain their support along with that of the new Egyptian king Ptolemy XIII, having been friends with Egypt's prior king, Ptolemy XII Auletes; however the advisers of the child successor believed they could win Caesar's favor by killing his foe.
 The Egyptian general Achillas met Pompey at the shore in Alexandria accompanied by Septimius and a centurion named Salvius.
 They greeted him under a pretense of friendship and killed him upon landing.

-According to both Plutarch's and Caesar's account, Pompey was reassured by the presence of Septimius, whom he knew from earlier campaigns.
+According to both Plutarch and Caesar's account, Pompey was reassured by the presence of Septimius, whom he knew from earlier campaigns.
 But it was Septimius who led the attack by stabbing Pompey in the back, then Salvius and Achillas joined in.
 Septimius then beheaded the corpse and removed Pompey's signet ring.
-The killing did not placate Caesar and in the ensuing war the Gabiniani sided with Cleopatra's brother Ptolemy XIII, against Caesar and Cleopatra.
+The killing did not placate Caesar and in the ensuing war, the Gabiniani sided with Cleopatra's brother Ptolemy XIII, against Caesar and Cleopatra.
 The fate of Septimius is not recorded.